kelzenberg/eventify/README.md

 ## Event Planning Simplified

 Plan your next event with ease.
-Create lists, balance the books, enjoy your event.
+Invite your friends, create lists, balance the books & enjoy your event.
 All in one web app.

 ### Project Repository Structure